Source: Mariia Korneeva/Shutterstock.com

 Paint can lead to some beautiful artwork and a more beautiful home.
-Yet, painting can also wreak havoc on clothes, potentially ruining them.
-While you might have a specific set of painting clothes set aside for those long days with the brush and roller (which we highly recommend having), there are also those times when paint might get on clothes you didn't intend to get dirty.
+Yet paint can also wreak havoc on clothes, potentially ruining them.
+While you might have a specific set of painting clothes set aside for those long days with the brush and roller (which we highly recommend having), there are also those times where paint might get on clothes you didn't intend to get dirty.
 For those instances, we are here for you.
-Whatever type of fabric and paint you are dealing with, the following guide and walkthrough will help you get it out with no traces left behind.
-From latex paint to acrylic paint, keep reading to learn how to remove paint stains from clothing.
+Whatever type of fabric and paint you are dealing with, the following guide and walkthrough will help you get paint stains out of your favorite clothes with no traces left behind.

 What Type of Paint Is It?

 Not all paints are alike.
-For example, removing some spilled watercolors will be a very different job than removing paint meant to treat industrial metal.
+For example, some spilled watercolors will be a very different job than paint meant to treat industrial metal.
 Oil-based paints will often require different types of treatment, and picking the wrong method when working with paint can lead to disastrous consequences.
-Acrylic and latex paint have their own treatment requirements, too.
+Latex paint and acrylic paint have their own removal methods as well.
+In addition to preventing you from removing the stain, using the wrong treatment method could cause a dangerous chemical reaction.
 Be sure to double-check the type of paint used when planning to remove it.

 How Wet Is the Paint?

 Dried paints can be a little trickier.
-No matter what type of paint you are dealing with, you may wish to use a brush or something similar to scrub out as much of the paint as possible (taking care not to damage the clothing, of course).
-You may also be able to scrape off some of the paint using a butter knife.
-With delicate fabrics, this might not be an option, though tougher fabrics can probably handle the friction.
+You may wish to use a brush or similar to scrub out as much of the paint as possible (taking care not to damage the clothing, of course).
+With delicates, this might not be an option, though tougher fabrics can probably handle the friction.
+If you need to remove dried paint from a delicate or valuable item of clothing, we recommend enlisting the help of a professional cleaner.
+Whether the garment holds monetary or sentimental value, trying to clean it yourself may not be worth the risk.

 What Type of Garment Is It?

-If you have a delicate fabric, spot testing your stain removal method might be a good idea, preferably in an area no one will see.
+If you have a delicate fabric, spot testing your method might be a good idea, preferably in an area no one will see.
 You might also want to do this on valuable items, as stains and paint problems vary depending on the type of paint and the intensity of the problem.
-Paint removal is tricky, and it never hurts to be extra cautious to prevent further damage to your clothing.
+And, as we mentioned before, it’s never a bad idea to visit a dry cleaner or another cleaning professional for advice when dealing with delicate and valuable clothes.

 Again, with most of the methods below, we'll describe some general caveats and conditions for use.

-Before just going ahead and picking one of the methods below, we strongly encourage you to go over each method to see which will be the best option.
+Before just going ahead and picking one, we strongly advise that you go over each method to see which will be the best option.
+Be very careful when deciding what products to use as paint removers.
+You don’t want to cause a bigger problem by removing the stain with something that will also destroy the garment.

-Using detergents (this might require either dish soap or laundry detergents) can be excellent when dealing with latex paints.
+Using detergents (this might require either dish or laundry detergents) can be excellent when dealing with latex paints.
+These products may work well when trying to remove acrylic craft paint and watercolor paint, too.

 - Try to remove as much wet paint as possible.
-Make sure to use paper towels or clean rags to prevent further spread of the stain.
-Use a butter knife or spoon to gently scrape away as much dry paint as possible.
+Make sure to dab using paper towels or clean cloths to prevent further spread of the stain and then use a knife or spoon to scrape away as much wet paint as possible.
 Rinse with warm water and blot dry.

-- Check to see if the garment is color-safe.
-If it is, use liquid dish detergent.
-If it is not, then use the proper laundry detergent or stain remover.
+- Check the care label to see if the garment is color-safe.
+If it is, use dishwashing detergent.
+If it is not, then use an appropriate laundry detergent.
+Earth Breeze laundry sheets can be used for spot treating as well by ripping a corner off and gently rubbing it into the stain with some water.

-- Put the detergent directly on the stain.
-Don’t apply too much at first, but be sure to apply enough to create a lather.
-Use a small piece of liquidless laundry detergent sheets and place it directly on the stain.
-Apply water to begin to dissolve the detergent sheet.
+- Put the detergent or dish soap directly on the stain.
+Do not apply too much at first, but enough to create a lather.

-- Use a clean cloth, sponge or the lightest of brushes to create a lather and hand wash the area.
+- Use a cloth, clean sponge or the lightest of brushes to create a lather and hand wash the area.
+A soft old toothbrush works, too.
 Remember to adjust the paper towels or cloths from step one as needed.
-Our reusable paper towels are also a great choice since they rinse and dry quickly to help clean up your next mess.

-- After cleaning off as much as you can, launder the piece of clothing in warm water as usual.
-Do not add any additional clothes to the wash.
+- After cleaning off as much of the paint as you can, wash the piece of clothing as usual.

 - If the stain persists, repeat the above steps as needed.
 It may require some continual effort, but the stain should eventually go away.